Skip to main content

 As the second cycle of higher education, postgraduate study represents a continuation of learning, training and/or experience rather than a beginning.

-However, we recognise that traditional application processes, which show a bias towards prior learning and achievement, can create the perpetuation of existing societal inequities, favouring those who already benefit.
-For this reason, we embrace the principles of widening access and participation and, whilst prior qualifications and experience may be taken into account, our application process also places emphasis on students’ values, potential and readiness for Master’s level study.
+However, we recognise that traditional application processes, which show a bias towards prior learning and achievement, can perpetuate existing societal inequities, favouring those who already benefit.
+For this reason, we embrace the principles of widening access and participation and, whilst prior qualifications and experience may be taken into account, our application process places emphasis on students’ values, potential and readiness for Master’s level study.

 This is in accordance with the RCS Admissions Policy (including the Contextualised Admissions Policy).